 Patina defined - the appearance of a piece, including dents, dings and the aged finish and, while mostly applied to cabinet pieces, also applicable to floors and window and door trim.
 Regarded as a positive and desirable attribute easily ruined with unsympathetic restoration.

 Tung oil is suited to wooden floors, interior and exterior woodwork including decks, window and other wooden joinery, kitchen tables and bench tops, chopping boards, concrete, stone and terracotta surfaces, rammed earth floors and children's toys.
 It is a preferred finish for gun stocks and didgeridoos.
 It is often used as a figure enhancing sealer under other top finishes such as shellacs and varnishes.
-This last point is comforting as it offers a chance to change your mind if the outcome is not as expected and to proceed with an alternative top coating such as poly-urethane.
+Pure Tung oil is also the preferred product to seal beehives and treat wood in horse stables.
+In these instances, where there will be intimate contact with animals and insects, Pure Tung used neat is recommended.

 The high grade pure tung we sell has a viscosity heavier than olive oil and in most cases should be thinned before use.
 We recommend Citric Terpene (d-Limonene) which is distilled from orange and mandarin skins and, when more highly refined, is used as a food flavour.
-A 50:50 cut with Citric Terpene is our recommended mix however this is frequently adjusted a bit each way to speed penetration in ultra hard or highly absorbent woods.
+A 50:50 cut with Citric Terpene is our recommended mix however this is frequently adjusted a bit each way to speed penetration and cure in ultra hard or highly absorbent woods.
 If harder, thin more, if very thirsty you can thin less.
+Citric Terpene acts both to thin the mix to a workable consistency and assist with speed and hardness of curing.

 Surfaces to be oiled can have their base colour adjusted prior to the application of Tung Oil with the use of wood stains or wood dyes, alternatively, the tung oil itself can be pre-coloured using our range of turpentine/terpene soluble aniline dyes.
 See HERE for more on these dyes.

 Provided you are methodical and make test runs, using tinted oil is a very simple process.
 To use these dyes a quantity of BLACK and primary colours RED, YELLOW and BLUE are recommended.
 This pallete will enable you to adjust the oil colour.
-The most compelling advice regarding the use of these dyes and stains is to measure and test mix ratios and procedure carefully and document what you do so that a successful outcome can be replicated.
+The most compelling advice regarding the use of these dyes and stains is to measure and test mix ratios, detail your procedure carefully and document what you do so that a successful outcome can be replicated.

 See HERE for graduated storage and mixing containers.